jewelsofthought/neshama/site/posts/parashot/Shemot.md

 n1-7] **Righteous generation passed**

-{Jacob's son's are deemed meritorious, even after selling Joseph and lying.
+**Note**: Jacob's son's are deemed meritorious, even after selling Joseph and lying.
 They rose to become spiritually pure!
 No punishment, no repercussions or redemption necessary.
 They become pure enough to prevent the enslavement of our people while they were still alive.
-The grandchildren were not.
+The grandchildren were not.{.note}

 This speaks of an incredibly swift ascent of moral integrity of the brothers.
 Yet it occurs one step at a time, over time.
-Remember over 40 years have passed.}
+Remember over 40 years have passed.{.note}

 &mdash; **Likened to starts**

 "He counts them when they come out and when they are gathered in".

-{What a lovely concept of stars.
+**Note**: What a lovely concept of stars.
 Firstly as emissaries of G-d.
 Secondly, that He knows each by name.
 In this age, we distance ourselves from the stars, although we might explore them scientific in exhaustive detail, they do not play a significant part in most of our lives &mdash; even those scientists who study them day in and day out.
 Most of us have excluded them from any but the most superficial influence.
-Even astrology is dismissed in our time.
+Even astrology is dismissed in our time.{.note}

 &mdash; **Twelve constellations**